thunderbird/developer-docs/thunderbird-development/building-thunderbird/README.md

 ./mach build
 ```

 mach is our command-line tool to streamline common developer tasks.
-See the [mach](https://developer.mozilla.org/en-US/docs/Mozilla/Developer\_guide/mach) article for more.
+See [mach](https://firefox-source-docs.mozilla.org/mach/index.html) docs for more.

 Building can take a significant amount of time, depending on your system, OS, and chosen build options.
 Linux builds on a fast box may take under _15 minutes_, but Windows builds on a slow box may take _several hours_.